heraldapp/datadriventeam.org/src/content/200-process.md

 ## The four step process

 In order to be data-driven about user feedback, software teams need to adopt a process that encourages and promotes it.
 In this section, we summarize the key components of a data-driven approach to user feedback, as practiced by some of the world's best software startups like Brex, Notion, Tandem, and more.
-The four step process is as follows:
+The diagram below describes this four-stage process:

+<process-funnel></process-funnel>

 <div class="grid grid-2">